 As a freelancer, money can be a big worry and occupy a lot of your thinking time.
-Delayed client payments, low savings and other bad money practices are often part and parcel to the daily freelancing lifestyle.
+Delayed client payments, low savings and other bad money practices are often part and parcel of the daily freelancing lifestyle.

 As a freelancer, having a money-saving plan need not be a pipedream.
 Learning how to manage your money and set a monthly budget is probably the only way to achieve this.

-There are plenty of money saving ideas for budgeting your money well so you can live on a freelancer budget.
+There are plenty of money-saving ideas for budgeting your money well so you can live on a freelancer budget.
 Here are 6 ways to save money on a tight budget as a freelancer.

 Do you use budgeting tools like a spreadsheet or a monthly budget calculator to track your expenses on a day to day basis?
 If the answer is no, then you quickly need to make it into a yes.

 Conscientiously tracking your expenses and learning how to do a budget is extremely important as a freelancer.

 You need to know where your money is coming from (clients lined up and contracts signed), where it’s going (expenses, necessities, etc.) and everything else in between.

 If you don’t track your expenses then it can easily get out of hand and you won’t know what’s coming or going moneywise.
 As a freelancer, it’s essential to learn how to budget money on a low income.